 Diagnoses are compared to a list of ICD-9-CM codes valid for the discharge date.
 Anticipation of or lags in response to official ICD-9-CM coding changes are permitted for discharges occurring within a window of time around the official ICD-9-CM coding changes (usually October 1).
-In the 1988-1997 data, a six months window (three months before and three months after) is allowed.
+In the data prior to 1998, a six months window (three months before and three months after) is allowed.
 Beginning in the 1998 data, a year window (six months before and six months after) is allowed.
 For example, the code for Single Liveborn changed from "V300" to "V3000" as of October 1, 1989.
 Under HCUP validation procedures, "V300" is classified as valid for discharges on December 31, 1989, and "V3000" is classified as valid for discharges on July 1, 1989.
 If the diagnosis is not left justified, contains intermittent blanks, or is zero filled, then the diagnosis will be invalid.

-Diagnoses are compared to the sex of the patient (EDX03 beginning in the 1998 data and ED1nn in the 1988-1997 data) and the patient's age (EAGE04 and EAGE05 beginning in the 1998 data and ED3nn and ED4nn in the 1988-1997 data) for checking the internal consistency of the record.
+Diagnoses are compared to the sex of the patient (EDX03 beginning in the 1998 data and ED1nn prior to 1998) and the patient's age (EAGE04 and EAGE05 beginning in the 1998 data and ED3nn and ED4nn prior to 1998) for checking the internal consistency of the record.